fabiocpb/Dice-Roller-for-D-D5E-/README.md

 # Dice-Roller-for-D-D5E-
-Dice Roller and Notebook for D&amp;D5E.
-Created with Python and Tkinter
+Dice Roller and Notebook for DD5E.
+It has a notebook also.
+Created with Python and Tkinter.